engelsjk/planeta/README.md

 ### GEOS

-Package ```planeta``` is dependent on modified versions of the GEOS libraries that have been custom-built by Cockroach.
+Package ```planeta``` is dependent on the GEOS libraries for some spatial functions.
+Modified versions of these GEOS libraries have been custom-built by Cockroach and need to be installed.

-To install these libraries, follow the instructions here ([mac](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-mac.html) / [linux](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-linux.html)), specifically section *Download the Binary*, steps 1-3.
+To install these libraries, follow the instructions ([mac](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-mac.html) / [linux](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-linux.html)) in *Download the Binary*, steps 1-3.

-## Usage
+## Usage & Examples

 In development.

+## Not Implemented Yet

+The following sub-packages from [cockroach/pkg/geo](https://github.com/cockroachdb/cockroach/tree/master/pkg/geo) have not been implemented in ```planeta``` yet.

+* geoindex
+* geoproj
+* geotransform

+So far, one new sub-package has been added (```geojsonext```) to extend handling of GeoJSON properties.

 ## License